Skip to main content

 Career Exploration and Internships

-The School of Business works in collaboration with the Career Services and Experiential Courses and Engaged Learning (EXCEL) offices to assist students and alumni to expand and broaden their career opportunities while they are members of our ever growing living and learning community.
+The College of Business and Entrepreneurship works in collaboration with the Career Services and Experiential Learning offices to assist students and alumni to expand and broaden their career opportunities while they are members of our ever growing living and learning community.

 Degree Works

 Business students have the opportunity to prepare their semester schedule or to track the progress of their degrees through the use of Degree Works and various advisement documents.
-Please always consult with your faculty advisor!
-Check Degree Works if you are unsure of who your advisor is.
+Check your MyOswego profile if you are unsure of who your advisor is.

 • An online, easy-to-use, advising and degree audit tool that is utilized by both students and advisors